jhkrug/hw-diag/docs/intro.md

 ## Introduction

-My (John Krug, john.krug@suse.com) proposal for hack week is to dive into diagramming for the doc(s) team(s).
+My ([John Krug](https://github.com/jhkrug)) proposal for hack week is to dive into diagramming for the doc(s) team(s).
 I've struggled to give it the decent block of time it needs.
 There are two docs teams, that which came from SUSE and that which originated within Rancher.
-I'm part of the second.
+I recently joined the Rancher team, and I am working on product documentation.

 This hack week project is driven by the need to update the architecture and process diagrams that exist for my current projects [Epinio](https://epinio.io) and [Kubewarden](https://kubewarden.io).